typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

     }
     ```

--   a function (including a class constructor or method) adds any new *required* arguments -- since all user invocations of the function will now be broken ([playground][new-required-argument])
+-   a function (including a class constructor or method) adds any new *required* arguments—since all user invocations of the function will now be broken ([playground][new-required-argument])

--   a function (including a class constructor or method) removes an existing argument entirely -- since user invocations of the function may now fail to type-check
+-   a function (including a class constructor or method) removes an existing argument entirely—since user invocations of the function may now fail to type-check

     -   if the argument was required, *all* invocations will fail to type-check ([playground][remove-required-argument])